shawnsanto/HDCovMatTest/README.md

 ## Overview

-This repository hosts an R package that implements the methodology developed in "Homogeneity tests of covariance matrices with high-dimensional longitudinal data" by Ping-Shou Zhong,  Runze Li, and Shawn Santo.
+HDCovMatTest implements the methodology developed in "Homogeneity tests of covariance matrices with high-dimensional longitudinal data" by Ping-Shou Zhong,  Runze Li, and Shawn Santo.

+- `test_covmat()` performs the hypothesis testing procedure.
+- `cpi_covmat()` identifies change points in the time series of covariance matrices.

+#### Paper's abstract

-That paper deals with the detection and identification of changepoints among covariances of high-dimensional longitudinal data, where the number of features is greater than both the sample size and the number of repeated measurements.
+This paper deals with the detection and identification of changepoints among covariances of high-dimensional longitudinal data, where the number of features is greater than both the sample size and the number of repeated measurements.
 The proposed methods are applicable under general temporal-spatial dependence.